 Krautwickel mit Kichererbsen

-(Cabbage Leaves Stuffed with Giggly Peas)
+(Cabbage Leaves Stuffed with Giggly Peas)for Bloggeraid

 It has bothered me for quite some time that here we are, blogging away in foodieland,not just feeding ourselves and families (too much in my case), but arranging food, photographing it, celebrating it as an art form, and virtually sharing it and our food-related verbosity, when out there – in the real world – people are still dying of starvation.
 According to Wikipedia, there was an increase of 80 million since 1990, despite the fact that the world already produces enough food to feed everyone - 6 billion people - and could feed double .
 Every second, 1 person dies as a result of hunger, which accounts for a staggering 58 % of all deaths.
 Every 5 seconds, 1 child dies as a result of hunger - 60% of all child deaths.